Spanish–Ottoman Wars: Red Sea – Indian Ocean theater

-The perfect excuse for a Turkish intervention was the appearance of an envoy from Ajuran Sultanate vassals (allies of Arabs and Swahilis merchants) to the Ottoman corsair Mir Ali Bey who invited him to intervene in the region and to develop a Somali-Turkish joint expedition against the Portuguese Mozambique.
-After the Ottomans arrived at Mogadishu (Somalia) in 1586, the local population recognised submission to the Sultan of Sultans and with enthusiasm helped the Turks by contributing with resources and mans to the Ottoman expedition, and the same support was given by a lot of coastal territories (like Barawa, Pate Island, Pemba Island, Kilwa Kisiwani) until stablishing at Lamu (Kenya), while the Portuguese led by Ruy Lopes Salgado withdraw and hide themselves on Malindi, while a ship from Portuguese India commanded by Roque de Brito Falcão was captured and plundered by the corsairs.
-The Turks returned with 24 ships, a treasure of 150000 gold cruzados (Portuguese currency), and 60 Portuguese captives.
-Despite the lack of preparation from the Portuguese Navy (worried by the increased contact between Somali sailors and Ottoman corsairs) that caused those initial defeats, the response was the sending of a big fleet of 26 vessels commanded by Ruy Gonçalves da Câmara with the serious goal to block the Red Sea, although the Portuguese failed in catch the Turkish Corsairs and due to economical problems, they quit to Portuguese Oman and their results discouraged the King Philip I of Portugal from further aggressive strategies, who then pleaded prudence to the Viceroy of Goa, D. Duarte de Menezes, advising him to be less bellicose with the Ottomans in what he considered was a minor theater of war for the Iberian Empire.
+The ideal excuse for Turkish intervention was the appearance of an envoy from Ajuran Sultanate vassals (allies of Arabs and Swahili merchants) to the Ottoman corsair Mir Ali Bey.
+The envoy invited the corsair to intervene in the region and to develop a Somali-Turkish joint expedition against Portuguese Mozambique.
+After the Ottomans arrived at Mogadishu (Somalia) in 1586, the local population formally submitted to the Sultan of Sultans and enthusiastically helped the Turks by contributing resources and men to the Ottoman expedition.
+Similar support was provided by many coastal territories (such as Barawa, Pate Island, Pemba Island, and Kilwa Kisiwani) until becoming established at Lamu (Kenya).
+Meanwhile, the Portuguese, led by Ruy Lopes Salgado, withdrew and hid on Malindi, while a ship from Portuguese India commanded by Roque de Brito Falcão was captured and plundered by the corsairs.
+The Turks returned with 24 ships, a treasure of 150,000 gold cruzados (Portuguese currency), and 60 Portuguese captives.
+Despite a lack of preparation by the Portuguese Navy—worried by increased contact between Somali sailors and Ottoman corsairs—that caused those initial defeats, the Portuguese responded by sending a large fleet of 26 vessels commanded by Ruy Gonçalves da Câmara.
+The goal was to block the Red Sea, but the Portuguese failed to catch the Turkish corsairs.
+Because of economic problems, they departed for Portuguese Oman.
+These results discouraged Philip I of Portugal from further aggressive strategies, who then pleaded for prudence from the Viceroy of Goa, D. Duarte de Menezes—advising him to be less bellicose with the Ottomans in what he considered to be a minor theater of war for the Iberian Empire.

 Since in these parts [i.e. Europe] there are many affairs deserving of attention, it will from now on be necessary for you to preserve the gains that have already been made rather than seek out new ventures.
-Keep in mind that offensive wars have many disadvantages, as has been demonstrated by the armada which you sent under Ruy Gonsalves da Camara to the Red Sea which, far from resulting in any of the successes that had been hoped for, served only to provoke the Turks at great and unprofitable expense and with much discredit to the state..
+Keep in mind that offensive wars have many disadvantages, as has been demonstrated by the armada which you sent under Ruy Gonsalves da Câmara to the Red Sea which, far from resulting in any of the successes that had been hoped for, served only to provoke the Turks at great and unprofitable expense and with much discredit to the state ...